 Setup/Configuration Result If file locking is enabled, but the locking cache class is missing, then an exception will appear in the web UI The application will not be usable If file locking is enabled and the locking cache is configured, but the PHP module missing.
 There will be a white page/exception in web UI.
 It will be a full page issue, and the application will not be usable All enabled, but the Redis server is not running The application will be usable.
-But any file operation will return a "500 Redis went away" exception ownCloud uses the config/config.php file to control server operations. config/config.sample.php lists all the configurable parameters within ownCloud, along with example or default values.
+But any file operation will return a "500 Redis went away" exception If Memcache is configured for local and distributed, but the class is missing There will be a white page and an exception written to the logs, This is because autoloading needs the missing class.
+So there is no way to show a page ownCloud uses the config/config.php file to control server operations. config/config.sample.php lists all the configurable parameters within ownCloud, along with example or default values.
 This document provides a more detailed reference.
 Most options are configurable on your Admin page, so it is usually not necessary to edit config/config.php.